 Suspect in 2016 Aiken County murder to be released after 2 mistrials, almost 5 years in jail

 Dec.
-3—After spending almost five years in jail, Dawon Wells, who was charged in Denzel Bates' murder, is set to be released from the Aiken County detention center next week.
+4—After spending almost five years in jail, Dawon Wells, who was charged in the murder of Denzel Bates, is set to be released from the Aiken County detention center .

 On Friday afternoon, Solicitor Bill Weeks confirmed the murder charge against Wells will be dismissed early next week.

-22-year-old Dawon Jacques Wells, of Aiken, was charged with one count of murder, two counts of possession of a weapon during the commission of a violent crime and unlawful carrying of a pistol in connection to the 2016 murder of Denzel Bates.
+Wells, 22, of Aiken, was charged with one count of murder, two counts of possession of a weapon during the commission of a violent crime and unlawful carrying of a pistol in connection to the 2016 murder of Bates.

 He has been on trial twice for the murder, in February 2019 and August 2020; the jury was deadlocked in both trials, resulting in two mistrials.

-The third trial was expected to take place in the second week of December, according to South Carolina's 2nd Judicial Circuit Solicitor Bill Weeks.
-However, after a lead witness changed his story, the prosecution did not think they had enough evidence to get a conviction, he said.
+The third trial was expected to take place during the second week of December, according to South Carolina's 2nd Judicial Circuit Solicitor Bill Weeks.
+However, after a lead witness changed his story, the prosecution did not think they had enough evidence to get a conviction, Weeks said.

 "The main witness that said he saw the defendant shoot Bates multiple times and dump him in the back of his pickup truck, did not want to testify," Weeks said.
 "My office worked our butts off to get justice for this family and we don't ever try anybody we don't think is guilty.
 But I couldn't get 12 people on two different juries to agree with us, so this is the only option left to me when I evaluate the evidence I had available for the third trial.
 I know the family's upset — and I don't blame them."